What type of student will be successfull in the Neuroscience major?

-These courses are specifically designed to present and discuss important and modern topics in Neuroscience, and gain professional skills in interpreting and presenting neuroscience research.
-It will range from a discussion of important, current publications to topics related to choosing and gaining admission to Graduate and Health Professional schools.
+These courses are specifically designed to present and discuss important and modern topics in Neuroscience, and allow students to gain professional skills in interpreting and presenting neuroscience research.
+Subjects will range from a discussion of important, current publications to topics related to choosing and gaining admission to Graduate and Health Professional schools.

 IMPORTANT: As part of the course requirement, all students enrolled in this class will be required to attend the weekly seminar series of the Neuroscience Graduate Program, traditionally scheduled for 4 p.m. on Tuesdays in Jordan Hall.

 Does research credit count towards the 30 credit requirement of the major?

 Will my transfer or advanced placement credit apply towards the major?